tumikole/2022BlogPosts/_posts/2022-02-08-backend-development.md

  # Conclusion

- Sabelo's project taught me that in software development, there are many solutions to create functions and theres always ana answer to everything.
+ Sabelo's project taught me that in software development, there are many solutions to create functions and theres always an answer to everything.